spend millions of dollars to buy Real Estate Agency in Frankfurt.

 Investors who participate in the plan will be allowed to mobilise capital for new apartment buildings, excluding apartment buildings for relocation purposes and infrastructure, which will be managed by local administrations.

-Participating investors will receive tax incentives and be exempted from fees paid for land-use rights and rent.
+tax incentives and be exempted from fees paid for land-use rights and rent.

 They will also be provided loans worth up to 70 per cent of the construction cost of their project from the Housing Development Fund.